-Parents and guardians of students identified as needing supplemental instruction and support will be notified of the availability of services and programs in writing and in the primary language as applicable.
-Notices will be sent home with the student and we will contact the parents if we do not get a response.
+Parents and guardians of students identified as needing supplemental instruction and support will be notified of the availability of services and programs in writing and the primary language as applicable.
+Notices will be sent home with the student and also sent to the parent's email address.